ashvibe/ABAP-DOCUMENT-UPLOAD/README.md

 # ABAP-DOCUMENT-UPLOAD
-Transaction code that performs transfer/download/delete operations of files to the sap system
+When we want to transfer files to the SAP system or download files from the system, I designed a screen where we can delete these files if we want.
+Dynamic options are available.
+There is content from the community I referenced.